sgeto/win32svn-code/BuildScript/README.txt

-This is Subversion for Win32, version 1.7.6.
+This is Subversion for Win32, version 1.7.7.
 Read the CHANGES file to see what changed in this release:

     http://svn.apache.org/repos/asf/subversion/branches/1.7.x/CHANGES

+This release also includes patch with revision 1397428
+	"Allows crashing 'svn' with an explicit --username that doesn't match the stored username."

 These binaries were built with: